arjashah/comp305_project/README.md

-A Project on Probabilistic Detection of Steganography
+A Report on the mathematical models used in Steganography